Recommended Walking Routes around The Trossachs

 The Loch Lomond and the Trossachs National Park has many walking paths including Long Distance Walks such as the West Highland Way which starts in Milngavie near Glasgow and passes through the National Park.
 After 151 km (96 miles) it finishes in Fort William in the Highlands.

 The route passes beautiful scenery including lochs, glens, woodlands, moors and historical villages.
 Each year more than 70,000 walkers walk this route along the East side of Loch Lomond, past the foot of Ben Lomond, before going North to Crianlarich then out of the Park and onto Fort William.
 In average the route takes about 5 to 8 days depending how many miles you want to walk every day.
-The official West Highland Way website has the map of the route and lots of information about the walk and how to prepare for it.
+A map of the route and pocket guide is available to download with lots of information about the walk and how to prepare for it.
 If you are planning the route use our Free Accommodation Finder to help you find suitable bed and breakfasts or bunkhouses along the way.

 The Rob Roy Way is another long distance route and passes the Southern Highlands along beautiful countryside and historical villages.
 It starts from the village of Drymen and passes Aberfoyle, Callander, Strathyre, Killin and some other villages until it reaches Pitlochry after 92 miles (148 km).
 The route leads you through the Rob Roy Country which has lovely lochs, Glens and woodlands.
 The paths go along the Loch Ard Forest, Loch Venachar, Loch Lubnaig, Loch Earn and Loch Tay.
 If you enjoy hillwalking you can combine this route with walks to Ben Ledi or Ben Lawers which are on the Rob Roy Way.
 This walk leads you through the heart of the Trossachs.
 Every year the foundraising event 'Rob Roy Challenge' takes place.
 It covers 55 miles of the Rob Roy Way.
 Read more.....